BinyaminAlony/final_project/README.md

    - Uploaded agent classes must implement `project_biu.graph.Agent` and not be abstract.

 ## Usage
 - **Upload Configuration:** Deploy a `.conf` file to define your graph.
+Nodes are named automatically.
-- **Upload Agent Class:** Upload a `.java` file for a new agent.
+- **Upload Agent Class:** if Neccesary, upload a `.java` file for a new agent.
 The system checks for interface compliance and name conflicts.
-- **Publish to Topic:** Send messages to graph topics via the web UI.
+- **Publish to Topic:** Send messages to topics via the web UI.

 ## File Formats